openmm/openmm/examples/README.txt

 for C++ and C, and Intel's "ifort" Fortran compiler.

-There is a subdirectory here providing Visual Studio "solutions" for building HelloArgon in C++ or C. You will have to make your own for the other examples or just substitute a different source file for HelloArgon.cpp.
-We do not currently have a Visual Studio project for building the Fortran examples.
+There is a subdirectory here providing Visual Studio "solutions" for building HelloArgon in C++, C, and Fortran.
+You will have to make your own for the other examples or just substitute a different source file for HelloArgon.cpp.

 HelloArgon (C++, C, Fortran 95)
 -------------------------------